 The draft amendments also make a mention of the insecticides that are banned per the Insecticides Act, 1968 (46 of 1968).
 The insecticides are named in a table form against the specified foods.
 Banned insecticides were not mentioned in the earlier regulations

 The comprehensive list of the insecticides includes herbicides, fungicides, pesticides etc. as per the Insecticides Act, 1968 (46 of 1968) and the Food Safety and Standards (Contaminants, Toxins, and Residues) Regulations, 2011;

 The second change has been made to the Drugs, Pesticides and Antimicrobials Including Antibiotics for Veterinary Use

-The Drugs, Pesticides and Antimicrobials mentioned include Antibiotics for Veterinary Use, registered under Drugs and Cosmetic Act, 1940 (23 of 1940).
+The Drugs, Pesticides, and Antimicrobials mentioned include Antibiotics for Veterinary Use, registered under the Drugs and Cosmetic Act, 1940 (23 of 1940).
 There are separate tables for

 Antimicrobials Including Antibiotics;

 (i) Used in both humans and animals for which the MRL/ tolerance limit shall be fixed at LOQ for this category.

 (ii) Exclusively used in animals or Other Veterinary Drugs then codex MRLs/ tolerance limit may be adopted wherever available.
 If codex MRL is not available MRL will be fixed at LOQ/minimum required performance limit (MRPL) until the fresh data are made available to FSSAI for revision of MRLs, after due risk assessment.
 In such cases, MRL will be valid for a period of 5 years.
 The manufacturer is required to submit the data for revision or otherwise the same shall continue.

 For all pesticides used for topical application those mentioned in regulations or codex and their MRLs/tolerance limit will be adopted wherever available.